Skip to content

 Test Session Management

-An introduction to how Edge can be used for organising scenario simulation experiments in which a certain stack, or multiple stacks, are tested against specific scenario datasets.
+An introduction to how conode can be used for organising scenario simulation experiments in which a certain stack, or multiple stacks, are tested against specific scenario datasets.

 Read Use Case

 Use case come to mind, but not listed on this page?
-Reach out to shona@drisk.ai - whatever it is, Edge will speed it up.
+Reach out to shona@drisk.ai - whatever it is, conode will speed it up.